 Prerequisites: Student must be in good academic standing and have successfully completed all previous required core courses.

-Academic Service Fee: \$30.00 per credit hour, as determined by course credit completed all previous required AUMF core courses.
+Academic Service Fee: \$30.00 per credit hour, as determined by course credit

-AUMF 1204 Internship II
+AUMF 1204 INTERNSHIP II

 A cooperative agreement between industry and education, which allows students to utilize and refine skills previously learned in their educational process.
 All work is performed in accordance with industry standards and guidelines, and supervised by industry and school representatives.
+Prerequisites: Student must be in good academic standing and have completed all previous required AUMF core courses.

-FORD BASE & ELECTRICAL SUSPENSION & STEERING
+FORD BASE & ELECTRICAL SUSPENSION & STEERING Theory/Lab | 3 Credit Hours

 The theory and application of component and system, function, operation, adjustment, diagnosis and repair of suspension and steering systems used on current Ford cars and light trucks, and includes principles of suspension, geometry, alignment angles, electronic suspension and steering, CV joints, and wheel and axle bearings.
 Emphasis is on preventive maintenance, system diagnosis and failure analysis and also includes electrical and electronic principles needed for diagnosis and repair of these systems.
 It involves operation of wheel balancers and alignment machines, as well as other special shop tools, equipment and Ford diagnostic testers.
 Proper automobile lifting and support procedures and shop safety are stressed.
+Academic Service Fee: \$90.00